erezsh/Preql/docs/tutorial.md

 └──────┘
 ```

-We can also inspect the SQL code that is executed:
+Let's inspect the SQL code that is executed:

 ```javascript
  >> print inspect_sql([-20, 0, 30]{ sign(item) })